Rostock Hauptbahnhof: Infrastructure

 The platforms are arranged as follows: south-west of the main station building is an island platform with tracks 1 and 2, which are mainly used by the trains of the Rostock S-Bahn.
 This is followed by a wide island platform served by trains on through tracks 3 on the northeast side and track 7 on the southwest side.
 Previously this platform was the location of the original entrance building, which was demolished to a large extent during the reconstruction up to 2000.
 At the eastern end of this platform, are the bay platforms of tracks 4 and 5 and at the western end is the bay platform track 6, which was taken into operation in December 2012 and is occasionally used by S-Bahn trains to Warnemünde.
 To the southwest these are followed by another two island platforms with tracks 8 and 9 and tracks 10 and 11 respectively.

 The entrance building that stood until the late 20th century was a heritage-listed building.
 Since the reconstruction of the station, it is no longer included in the lists of monuments.

 Rail services

-The station is on the following lines:
+In the 2026 timetable the following lines stop at the station: